Roll-over relief: extension of time limit: compulsory acquisition: SP D6

 Evidence of continuing intention to reinvest the disposal proceeds in new qualifying assets within three years after the land ceases to be used for trade purposes by the claimant should include:-

 - an annual affirmation from the taxpayer or agent that such is the intention;

 - an assurance that the disposal proceeds remain available (though not necessarily in a completely liquid form) for the purchase of new assets.
 Temporary investment of the funds even in equities or real property, should not of itself be taken as making the proceeds unavailable.

-In such cases, the Business Unit Head or the Grade 6 Compliance Team Leader may (without submission to Capital Gains Technical Group) authorise the allowance of relief under Section 152 on the acquisition of new qualifying assets within three years of the end of the use and occupation of the old land etc for trading purposes by the trader.
+In such cases, the relevant Grade 7 technician may (without submission to Capital Gains Technical Group) authorise the allowance of relief under Section 152 on the acquisition of new qualifying assets within three years of the end of the use and occupation of the old land etc for trading purposes by the trader.

 An assessment should be made on the gain on disposal on the earliest of the following occasions:

 - as soon as the condition of intention to reinvest in qualifying assets ceases to be satisfied;